The Protocols set out the rules that projects must follow in order to earn certified carbon credits. These rules include:

 - How is the carbon quantified?

-Our drafting group of national urban forest stakeholders has developed drafts of two urban forest protocols, one for tree planting projects and one for tree preservation projects.
+Our drafting group of national urban forest stakeholders has developed two urban forest protocols, one for tree planting projects and one for tree preservation projects.

 Our protocols include:

-- An innovative bundled credit that includes quantified storm water retention, energy savings, and air quality with a metric ton of CO2.
+- An innovative bundled credit that includes quantified storm water runoff reduction, energy savings, and air quality with a metric ton of CO2.
 Plus all the other co-benefits of city trees

 - New, streamlined quantification methods for planting projects using both a single tree method and a canopy method, along with spreadsheets that include all steps from data collection to calculation of CO2